Prakash2403/blog-src/content/post/Learning-Partial-Differential-Equations-from-Data-Using-Neural-Networks.md

 Obviously, because of normalization, dot product will be in between -1 and 1.
 Hence, in step 3, the difference will never be negative, so loss will always be real.

-However, the authors haven't reported the MSE loss on learned data.
-That will be a good thing to try, though.
+However, the authors haven't reported the MSE values on train and test data.
+That will be a good thing to try.

-Refer to paper for exact values.
+Refer to the paper for exact values.

 ### My two cents
  This paper proposes a new way of tackling overfitting.
 It assumes that as more and more noisy data points are encountered by the model, overfitting will decrease the smoothness of function being approximated by it.
 This assumption does make sense and is true for all practical cases I've seen till now.
-In that sense, it provides an implicit solution for overfitting.
+In that sense it provides an implicit solution for overfitting, which eliminates the need of _overfitting mitigation methods_ like cross validation, manually checking results on validation data, etc.

  However, there are two clear disadvantages
 * Pre-specifying dictionary functions
 * Assumption that PDE is **linear** combination of dictionary function.